 Paul has a substantial advisory nature to his practice and is regularly instructed for his advice in conference and drafting, in addition to undertaking interlocutory hearings, trials, appeals, Round Table Settlement Meetings and inquests.

-Paul has considerable experience of costs and is frequently instructed in high value claims at a very early stage to advise in respect of budgets and to appear at Cost and Case Management Hearings in both the High Court and County Court.
+Paul has considerable experience of costs and is frequently instructed in high value claims at an early stage to advise in respect of budgets and to appear at Cost and Case Management Hearings in both the High Court and County Court.

 Paul is extremely accessible, easy to work with, has a prompt turnaround of work and great attention to detail.
 Paul is very effective in a team, regularly working with solicitors and Leading Counsel in catastrophic claims.

-Paul is happy to utilise paperless working and technology for remote conferences and is an enthusiastic advocate of ADR, being a qualified mediator.
+Paul is happy to utilise paperless working and technology, including for remote conferences and is an enthusiastic advocate of ADR, being a qualified mediator.

-Outside of work and apart from spending time with his young family, Paul is a keen sportsman and although he has put away some of his sticks and rackets, he is a regular cyclist, including LEJOG, runner and swimmer.
-He is a general enthusiast of anything outdoors, including camping and dog walking and is a part-time mechanic of a Series Land Rover.
+Outside of work and apart from spending time with his young family, Paul is a keen sportsman, playing squash, running, swimming and cycling.
+He is a general enthusiast of anything outdoors, including camping and dog walking and is rebuilding a Series Land Rover.

 Experienced in numerous different personal injury issues including pain disorders, brain and spinal injuries and amputations.
 He represents both claimants and defendants.
 He is also well regarded for his handling of cases concerning elements of fraud.